jilljenn/tryalgo/README.md

 ## Tests

-All algorithms are tested.
+All algorithms are thoroughly tested.
 These tests can be used to [practice your programming skills](https://tryalgo.org/en/2019/08/10/how-to-practice-algorithms-with-tryalgo/)!

 ```python
 python -m unittest